-streetAddress (OID: 2.5.4.9) Optional.
+Attribute Description - OV TLS, Seal streetAddress (OID: 2.5.4.9) Optional.
 Street address.
 A component of the address of the physical location of the Subject's Place of Business. postalCode (OID: 2.5.4.17) Optional.
 Postal code.
 A component of the address of the physical location of the Subject's Place of Business.

-Additional Distinguished Name (DN) or Subject Alternative Name attributes may be used as necessary providing that CA is able to verify that the additional attributes belong to the Subject.
-None of the Subject attributes contains only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
+Distinguished Name (DN) or Subject Alternative Name attributes may be used additionally if necessary and they are verified by the CA. None of the Subject attributes contains only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.